sravanthi16/ActiveUsersModule/README.md

 # Solution:

 I would suggest using pyspark as the ETL tool to work on these type of scenarios.
 As It works as a replacement to traditional ETL tools.
-If you are concern about building a cluster, allocating resources and maintaining the cluster.
+If you face issues with building a cluster, allocating resources and maintaining the cluster.
 I would suggest to go with a cloud service.
+Cloud service is cost effective, easy to use, requires less maintanance.

 Notes: